A Series on Messianic Prophecies

 |Jesus sees Himself as the object of Isaiah's prophecy:

-c) the Prophet who foresees freedom in the context of
+c) the Prophet who opens eyes to the truth that sets man free from sin and proclaims freedom in the context of

 With this reference to Isaiah, Jesus:

 1. Confirms Simeon's Messianic prophecy of Jesus being the Light - God's salvation that brings good news.

 2. Foresees the liberating consequence when His role as Servant completes the task of atonement

 Throughout Jesus' ministry, the motif of being the Light is understood in the figurative sense representing God's salvation and the source

 that could open blind eyes to the good news.

 The imagery of the Light is depicted in a variety of ways.
 In this reference to a Messianic prophecy,

 Isaiah 9:1-2 is loosely quoted; however, Matthew is positing a contrast: Galilee, a place